 The GermGuardian AC4200W air purifier is characterized by several specifications, which you can see in the table below.

 The GermGuardian AC4200W does not require much complex preparation before the first start-up.
-However, I would like to point out that it is mandatory to prepare the filter before switching on the air purifier.
+However, I would like to point out that preparing the filter before switching on the air purifier is mandatory.
 This is done by opening the lid at the bottom of the unit, removing the filter, unpacking the same filter from its plastic packaging, and returning it back into the device.
 That should be all, and your GermGuardian AC4200W is ready for use.

-I would also advise you to be careful where you place the device; my suggestion is to move the device at least 12 inches away from the wall or other objects.
+I would also advise you to be careful where you place the device; I suggest moving the device at least 12 inches away from the wall or other objects.

 As I mentioned at the beginning of the review, GermGuardian has taken a step forward in design with the AC4200W.
 Until now, their air purifiers have been using old-school design, but recently they have released several models that follow all modern design guidelines.

-The build quality is excellent, the plastics seem hard, solid and everything is in place.
-Every part is in place, and everything seems to be very well tightened.
+The build quality is excellent, the plastics seem hard and solid, and everything is in place.
+Every part is in place, and everything seems very well-tightened.